lusccc/Trajectory-Classification-using-Dual-CSA/readme.md

 - `pip install -r requirements.txt`
 - Download Geolife dataset at: https://www.microsoft.com/en-us/research/project/geolife-buildingsocial-networks-using-human-location-history/#!downloads, then put all user folders under `Geolife Trajectories 1.3-Raw-All/Geolife Trajectories 1.3/Data` into our project folder `./data/geolife_raw`
 - Download SHL dataset at: http://www.shl-dataset.org/download/, then put all folders under `SHLDataset_User1Hips_v1/release/User1` into our project folder `./data/SHL_raw`

+## Highlights of The Code ✨
+- Complete code support from preprocessing to results visualization.
+In particular, the preprocessing code is easy to migrate to other dataset.
+- Most of the code is commented with detail explanation.
+- The preprocessing support multi-process to speed up running time.
+- The training support single GPU, multi-GPUs, multi-Nodes, and CPU.

 ## File Structure
 - Extracted trajectories and labels from raw dataset & Generated handcrafted features and recurrence plots (RPs) are under `./data`